LoyolaChicagoCS/gradhandbook/source/regulations.rst

 will need
 to notify the Associate Dean of the Graduate School of your intent to enroll before you can register for classes and resume study.
-See :ref:`graduate-school-offices`.
+See the address under :ref:`graduate-school-offices`.

 .. index:: dropping a course
    tuition penalties